cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 {% img /img/guides/installing-cli.gif %}

 {% note info %}
 Notice that the Cypress `npm` package is a wrapper around the Cypress binary.
-The binary downloaded by the `npm` package is the same as the binary downloaded directly as explained below.
+The version of the `npm` package determines the version of the binary downloaded.
 {% endnote %}

-{% note success %}
+{% note success Best Practice %}

-{% fa fa-check-circle %} **Best Practice:** The recommended approach is to install Cypress with `npm` because :
+The recommended approach is to install Cypress with `npm` because :

 - Cypress is versioned like any other dependency.
 - It simplifies running Cypress in {% url 'Continuous Integration' continuous-integration %}.